datreeio/datree/examples/README.md

 2. Solve the use case by [creating a policy](#oncoming_police_car-how-to-write-a-policy) with relevant custom rules
 3. Include well-written documentation in a README file
 __The README should include the following information:__
    ㅤa.
-An overview about the use case that the policy is solving
+An overview of the use case that the policy solves
    ㅤb.
-An explanation about why it’s a worthy use case and how the use case helps Kubernetes admins in their work
+An explanation for why it’s a worthy use case and how the use case helps Kubernetes admins in their work
    ㅤc.
-A list of the rules in the policy and how they support the use case
+A list of the rules within the policy and how they support the use case
    ㅤd.
-Any other type of documentation that can help evaluate and understand the rules in your policy, and how they are related to the use case that you chosed
+Any other type of documentation that can help us to evaluate and understand the rules in your policy, and how they are related to the use case you chose
-4. Provide a basic Kubernetes manifests to test (failing & passing) each custom rule ([see an example here](https://github.com/datreeio/datree/tree/main/examples/sample-policy))
+4. Provide a basic Kubernetes manifests to test (failing & passing) for each custom rule ([see an example here](https://github.com/datreeio/datree/tree/main/examples/sample-policy))

 ### :warning: Important notes
 * Your policy must represent a workable solution
 * We also welcome all innovative uses of Datree that help the community - please get your innovative idea pre-approved by our judges

 ## :tada: How to win
-1. Submit your work by opening a [pull request](#computer-how-to-submit-a-pull-request) to the examples dirctory (`datree/examples`) on Datree’s repo.
+1. Submit your work by opening a [pull request](#computer-how-to-submit-a-pull-request) to the examples directory (`datree/examples`) on Datree’s repo.
 __You may submit more than one policy__.

 2. Your score for winning will be based on whether your use case works according to what you present, including detailed documentation, and how useful the use case is to Kubernetes admins.
 Quality matters over quantity.